hgspch/jh-mini-book/README.md

 ## Building for production

-To optimize the jhipster application for production, run:
+To optimize the jhipster-mini-book application for production, run:

     ./gradlew -Pprod clean bootWar